Roads to Japan - Our map (Sep 2025)

 Plan: We know some are called to go and some are called to send.
 So it may be that we are called to stay and support others called to go.

-Gospel opportunities: Serving and seeking to reach people in London, and supporting those called to go to Japan.
+Gospel opportunities: Serving and seeking to live out the great commission where we are, and supporting those called to go to Japan.

 Pros